caiks/TBOT03/README.md

 interest|model101_2|100,000|1043|1.04299|95.89|65.92|14.27|9.76|43.70|8.01|28|1010|982|309.18|56.63|504.96|0.414278|0.899931|0.596064|-0.283803
 interest|model103_2|100,000|1059|1.05899|96.06|62.93|14.52|10.20|43.86|7.70|38|1007|969|304.78|56.49|518.10|0.407378|0.909914|0.595356|-0.306074

-Usually the interest mode performs better than random mode for *fuds* per *size* per threshold, but not always, and the effect disappears over time.
-Presumably it depends on chance to some extent in this well explored space.
-The other statistics such as decidability, hits, hit length and margin, are consistently better for interest.
+Usually interest mode performs slightly better than random mode for *fuds* per *size* per threshold, but not always, and the effect disappears over time.
+Presumably it depends on chance to some extent in the well explored space of the turtlebot house.
+The other statistics, such as decidability, hits, hit length and margin, are consistently better for interest.

-Now, to see if restricting the active *history* can magnify this admittedly small effect, we re-ran with the active *history size* limited to 36,000 *events*, for example -
+Now, to see if restricting the active *history* could magnify this admittedly small effect, we re-ran with the active *history size* limited to 36,000 *events*, for example -

 ```
 cd ~/turtlebot3_ws/src/TBOT03_ws